Your spouse's credit history

 Some of those obligations may show that you're a joint account holder, co-signer or authorized user on certain accounts, says Ulzheimer.
 However, your report won't show the names of the other people on those accounts, or your relationships to them.

-If you live in a community property state and your spouse defaults on his or her individual debts, then a collection action for the debts, which could be considered yours also, could show up on your credit report, he says.
+However, if you live in a community property state and your spouse defaults on his or her individual debts and it results in a collection action, those debts could be considered yours also, and show up on your credit report, he says.

 One thing you might notice no matter where you live: When you pull your own credit report, some versions will include your spouse's name, says Ulzheimer.
 But the reports lenders and others see won't have that.